Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Public transport analysis shows 55 active transport stops operating within Upwey-Tecoma.
-These comprise a mix of train and bus services.
-Nine individual routes serve these stops, collectively providing 2,133 weekly passenger trips.
+These include a mix of train and bus services.
+Nine individual routes service these stops, collectively providing 2,133 weekly passenger trips.

 Frequently Asked Questions - Transport